ursci/hikagefinder-server/README.md

 $ pipenv shell  # enable virtual python environment
 ```

-### how to start the API server
+### How to start the API server
-See above sectin.
+See above section.
 Changes on your code will be applied automatically on the docker container without rebuilding or restarting.

-### how to run linter
+### How to run linter
 On this repository, the Gitlab CI has been enabled.
 When you push a commit on this repository, the CI checks code format automatically.
 If your code doesn't follow the code formatting rule, the CI will send a error to you.
 Before pushing the commits, you can re-format the codes with linter.

 ```bash
 $ pipenv run fmt
 ```

-### how to import shape file
+### How to import shape file
 First, you convert a shape file into a sql file with this command.
 To run this command, you have to make a `shape_files` directory which includes shape files.

 ```bash